This PC was built with the following objectives in mind:

 Because is no need for the nominal airflow,

-we have decided to supply this fan with a reduced voltage of 5V DC,
+I have decided to supply this fan with a reduced voltage of 5V DC,

 which correspond to approx. 600 rpm.
 The airflow obtained is enough to keep the power supply board and